nicolasaragon/macie-user-guide/doc_source/macie-classify-data.md

-# Classify Your Data with Macie<a name="macie-classify-data"></a>
+# Classifying Data with Amazon Macie<a name="macie-classify-data"></a>

 Macie can help you classify your sensitive and business\-critical data stored in the cloud\.
 Currently, Macie analyzes and processes data stored in AWS S3 buckets\.
 To classify your data, Macie also uses CloudTrail's ability to capture object\-level API activity on S3 objects \(data events\)\.
 However, Macie only monitors CloudTrail data events if you specify at least one S3 bucket for Macie to monitor\.

 Once you specify the S3 bucket\(s\) for Macie to monitor, you enable Macie to continuously monitor and discover new data as it enters your AWS infrastructure\.
 For more information on how to specify S3 buckets for Macie to monitor, see [Specify Data for Macie to Monitor](macie-integration.md#macie-integration-services)\.

 **Note**
 Macie's content classification engine processes up to the first 20 MB of an S3 object\.

-For more information, see [Specify Data for Macie to Monitor](macie-integration.md#macie-integration-services)\.
+If you specify S3 buckets that include files of a format that is not supported in Macie, then Macie does not classify them and your Macie usage charges do not include any costs for this content\.
+Your Macie usage charges include only the costs for the content that Macie processes\.
+For example, Macie cannot extract text from \.wav files \(images or movies\), therefore it doesn’t process that content and you’re not charged for it\.

+**Topics**
 + [Classify data with Macie](#classify-objects)
 + [Object Risk Level](#compound-score)
 + [Retention Duration for S3 Metadata](#metadata-retention-duration)